Formal Complaints Policy

 Guidelines

-• A formal complaint is a written complaint addressed to the Principal (by title or by name) or the Board of Trustees.
+- A formal complaint is a written complaint addressed to the Principal (by title or by name) or the Board.

-• Formal Complaints which relate to the performance or behaviour of a staff member will be investigated by the Principal or delegated authority as appropriate.
+- Formal Complaints which relate to the performance or behaviour of a staff member or person affiliated, for example sports coach, will be investigated by the Principal or delegated authority as appropriate.

-b) Where the matter is serious or the facts unclear, the Principal or delegated authority must investigate further.
-The Board Chairman is to be notified of the investigation at this stage.
+- Where the matter is serious or the facts unclear, the Principal or delegated authority must investigate further.
+The Board Presiding Member is to be notified of the investigation at this stage.
 If the complaint under investigation relates to any matter covered by policies relating to sexual harassment, abuse, or the sexual misconduct of a staff member, then the procedures in the respective policy shall be followed.

-• Any complaint about the Principal will be dealt with by the Board of Trustees.
+- Any complaint about the Principal will be dealt with by the Board.

 Reviewed: May 2006